Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 #### 2.1b.
 DAX and Measures
-Here are some of the DAX Calculations grouped by Categories (feel free to make changes);
+Here are some of the DAX Calculations grouped by Categories (feel free to make changes), download the DAX Codes from the mail file Zip folder;

 ##### Performance and Operational Efficiency (aka Patient Volume & Flow Metrics, Demand/Utilisation of Resources).
 	- These track the "throughput" of the hospital.
 Crowding and delays here directly impact patient care.